 Located in West Vancouver on the North Shore, Lighthouse Park is a beautiful park with nature, ocean, trails through forests and views of Vancouver.

-The park is a best place for exploring the West Coast shoreline and for photography with its views of the ocean and Vancouver in the distance.
+The park is the best place for exploring the West Coast shoreline and for photography with its views of the ocean and Vancouver in the distance.

-At Lighthouse Park there are giant old-growth trees, a rugged shoreline with cliffs, and historic yet still functioning Point Atkinson Lighthouse, a National Historic Site.
-Built originally in 1875 and then rebuilt in 1912, you can’t go inside the lighthouse, but you can get close enough for photos.
+There are giant old-growth trees, a rugged shoreline with cliffs, and the historic yet still functioning Point Atkinson Lighthouse (a National Historic Site) at Lighthouse Park.
+Built originally in 1875 and rebuilt in 1912, you can’t go inside the lighthouse, but you can get close enough for photos.

 Lighthouse Park is one of Metro Vancouver’s best places for photography.

 Lighthouse Park Video

 To get a good idea of what to expect at the park, check out the video below.
 As you can see, the place has forested areas, walking trails, a rocky shoreline and beautiful ocean views.

 The video starts on the path leading down from the parking lot to the ocean and the terrain during that part of the trail is pretty easy.
 The people in the video then walk past a couple of buildings and down the rocky hill to the water.
 Beautiful views are offered on the shore.
 You can sometimes see Mt.
 Baker behind the City of Vancouver on a clear, sunny day.